pkondrakunta/connected-devices-docs/labmodule12/README-PROJECT-PROPOSAL.md

 ## Results - Expected Outcomes

+Here are some metrics to determine the success of the project.

-If the project was successful, we would be able to monitor the water level without the need to physically access the tank.
-We should be able to programmatically trigger the turn on/off of the servo motor (which is connected to the valve) remotely on demand.
-Furthermore, we should be able to automate using event triggers to turn off water supply after it touches 90% or 95% (or any other threshold that can be customised)
+* The ability to monitor the water level using a cloud dashboard (on the web/mobile) without the need to physically access the tank
+* The ability to programmatically trigger the turn on/off of the servo motor (which is connected to the valve) remotely on demand

-EOF.
+* THe ability to automate the turn on /off events using threshold triggers (like turn off motor when tank reaches 90% or 95%)